 No city is quite complete without a street that’s the heart of the LGBT community.
 Entertaining drag shows, nightclubs, singing at the top of your lungs and dancing the night away is just some of what Oxford street has to offer.
 A night out on Oxford is always filled with fun and meeting amazing new people .. well, except for that one time a drag queen made me cry…

 CHEESEEEE!
 Enough said, right?
 Almost every restaurant in town has a delicious cheese board or two to pick from and I do mean every!
 There was not a week that went by where I did not order a cheese board straight from heaven.
-Paired with a delicious Aussie wine and my Mondays were perfection 😉
+Paired with a glass of delicious Aussie wine and my Mondays were perfection 😉

 Speaking of wine… Ugh, I miss Wine 0- clock!
 The high level of social acceptance to have wine literally at all times of the day is when I knew this place was for me.
 With wine festivals on constantly throughout the city, you get many many opportunities to taste this adult juice from all over the country.